-Rock duos have proved themselves as a great lineup alternative.
-As far as band configurations went, late 60’s hard rock found a way to strip down everything to it’s essential elements with: voice, guitar, bass and drums.
-Power trio’s like Nirvana or the Jimi Hendrix Experience have managed to have a large sound, while still leaving space for everything to breathe.
-But to some even a trio was restrictive.
-Some bands have managed to cut everything down even more, to a point where everything could be executed by only two musicians.
+Power trio’s like Nirvana or the Jimi Hendrix Experience have managed to create a large panoramic sound, while still allowing space for the said sound to breathe.
+But to some musicians even a trio was restrictive.
+These bands have managed to cut everything down even more, to the point where anything more than two musicians is superfluous.

 1. Two Gallants